vinesh70/Salary-Prediction-Desktop-App-using-Python/README.md

 ## Features:
 Intuitive Interface: User-friendly design for seamless experience.

+Data Split: 80% of data for training, 20% for testing to ensure robustness.

 Precise Predictions: Utilizes a robust Linear Regression model for accurate salary estimation.

 Effortless Usage: Easy-to-navigate GUI makes salary prediction a breeze.